tiy-lv-java-2016-11/todo-api/README.md

 ## Hard Mode
 * Write tests for all of the get and post endpoints
+* Add a password field to `User`
+* On creation the password is passed in as plain text but hashed for security before saving to the database

+## Nightmare Mode
 * Using AJAX create a front end with JQuery and HTML
 	* Have one page that will allow for listing all of the users
 		* Allow the page to create a new user